juntossomosmais/django-stomp/README.md

 A simple implementation of STOMP with Django.

-It is heavily tied to ActiveMQ, but can work with any broker which supports STOMP with minor or none adjustments.
+In theory it can work with any broker which supports STOMP with none or minor adjustments.

 ## Installation